PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

     }

 Under pan_validation.ntp_servers_test you see the results, items read from the YAML file, and an output message selected based on True or False results.
-If the test results aren't as expected, check the running configuration and the capture output and test items in the YAML file.

 The second section of the test output is the YAML text.
 The third section shows all of the variable values.